felixk1990/kirchhoff-hydro/README.md

 # hailhydro
-hyrdrodynamics methods for kirchhoff graphs/ CURRENTLY UNDER CONSTRUCTION
+hyrdrodynamics methods for kirchhoff graphs
 ##  Introduction
 This module 'hailhydro' is part of a series of pyton packages encompassing a set of class and method implementations for a kirchhoff network datatype, in order to to calculate flow/flux on lumped parameter model circuits.
 The flow/flux objects are embedded in the kirchhoff networks, and can be altered independently from the underlying graph structure.
 This is meant for fast(er) and efficient computation in the follow-up module 'goflow' and dependend of 'kirchhoff'.